arvidn/libtorrent/docs/manual.rst

 			, std::pair<int, int> listen_port_range
 			, char const* listen_interface = 0);

-If the fingerprint in the first overload is ommited, the client will get a default fingerprint stating the version of libtorrent.
+If the fingerprint in the first overload is omited, the client will get a default fingerprint stating the version of libtorrent.
 The fingerprint is a short string that will be used in the peer-id to identify the client and the client's version.
 For more details see the fingerprint_ class.
 The constructor that only takes a fingerprint will not open a